Once upon a time ...

 In ancient times, Moon phases, Moon cycles, were the readily visible, incontrovertible calendar people depended on to mark the passage of time.
-The appearance of the Full or New Moon in the company of certain well-known and predictable constellations signaled the arrival of specific important moments in the year.
+The appearance of the Full Moon or New Moon in the company of certain well-known and predictable constellations signaled the arrival of specific important moments in the year.

 The interval between one New Moon and the next marked one length of time ... roughly equivalent to our modern idea of "a month."
 The New Moon, First Quarter Moon, Full Moon, and Last Quarter Moon broke that interval into four roughly equal sections.
 (Kind of like "a week.")
 There were thirteen Moon Cycles in a year.

 Some cultures, including the Islamic societies, still operate on a Lunar calendar as opposed to a Solar Calendar.
 It remains a viable and useful way to tell time.
 If you know the signs, one look at the night sky ... and the position of the Moon, and you know exactly where you are in both the progression of the current Lunar Month ... and the progression of the seasons.

 The day we now know as "Monday" ... was once-upon-a-time designated as "Moon Day."
 It may have been a time to tend to family chores, see to domestic concerns, observe rituals connected to hearth and home, work with issues of food and shelter -- physical and emotional nourishment, and otherwise make certain everything important to one's loved ones and living arrangements was supplied and secure.

 For a lot of people now, Monday has lost that association to safety and support.
 Instead, Monday is the start of another work week ... and the emotions it raises are more apt to resemble weariness and dread than the anticipation of closeness and a chance to reinforce family connections.
 But in Astrology, the Moon's ancient connection with family, feelings, and "roots," remains.